PeppeL-G/course-material/src/courses/client-server-communication/study-guide.md

 The course contains two examination tests.

 ### 1. Laboratory Work
-1 credits, graded pass/fail.
+1 credit, graded fail/pass.
 More information is available on the [Laboratory Work](./laboratory-work/) page.

 ### 2. Project Work
 4.5 credits, graded U, 3, 4 and 5.
 More information is available on the [Project Work](./project-work/) page.